 There’s no single right way of approaching pre-exercise feeding; it all depends on your individual physiology.

-As an aside, continuous glucose monitoring (CGM) devices such as the Abbott Libre sensor - now being marketed to athletes by SuperSapiens - promises to help us work out our best individual approach by providing real time data on blood glucose responses to different foods and events.
+As an aside, continuous glucose monitoring (CGM) devices in sport may be able to help us work out our best individual approach by providing real time data on blood glucose responses to different foods and events.
 This is something we’ll be keeping a close eye on ourselves as it becomes more widely adopted.